Emo: Cultural reception and impact

-The Guardian later described the purported link and subsequent backlash against emo in the 2000s as a "moral panic", while Kerrang! compared it to historic controversies involving Judas Priest and Ozzy Osbourne, unduly demonising the subculture, and poorly examining mental health issues of young people.
+The Guardian later described the purported link and subsequent backlash against emo in the 2000s as a "moral panic", while Kerrang! compared it to historic controversies involving Judas Priest and Ozzy Osbourne, unduly demonizing the subculture, and poorly examining mental health issues of young people.

-Feminist rock journalist and former riot grrrl Jessica Hopper criticised emo for its valorization of male suffering and inclusion of women only as distant and silent objects.
+Feminist rock journalist and former riot grrrl Jessica Hopper criticized emo for its valorization of male suffering and inclusion of women only as distant and silent objects.
 "Records by a legion of done-wrong boys lined the record store shelves.
 Every record was a concept album about a breakup, damning the girl on the other side.
-Emo’s contentious monologue — it’s balled fist Peter Pan mash-note dilemmas — it’s album length letters from pussy-jail — it’s cathedral building in ode to man-pain and Robert-Bly-isms — it’s woman-induced misery has gone from being descriptive to being prescriptive.
+Emo's contentious monologue — it's balled fist Peter Pan mash-note dilemmas — it's album length letters from pussy-jail — it's cathedral building in ode to man-pain and Robert-Bly-isms — it's woman-induced misery has gone from being descriptive to being prescriptive.
 Emo was just another forum where women were locked in a stasis of outside observation, observing ourselves through the eyes of others."